henock/family-dashboard/README.md

 - [http://transportapi.com](https://developer.transportapi.com/signup) - to get data on train departure times.
 - [http://tomorrow.io](https://app.tomorrow.io/signup) - to get data on weather forecasts for a GPS coordinate.
-- [http://trello.com](https://trello.com/signup) - to get data on a todo or tasks list (we maintain the task list via the trello mobile app )
+- [http://trello.com](https://trello.com/signup) - to get data on a todo or tasks list.